julianlam/feps/fep/ef61/fep-ef61.md

 The proposed solution should satisfy the following constraints:

-- User's identity and data should not be tied to a particular server.
+- User's identity and data should not be tied to a single server.
 - Users should have a choice between full control over their identity and data, and delegation of control to a trusted party.
 - Implementing the solution in existing software should be as simple as possible.
 Changes to ActivityPub data model should be kept to a minimum.
 - The solution should be compatible with existing and emerging decentralized identity and storage systems.